sunglocto/xmpp.how/More about clients.md

 ![[movim.png]] Movim ✅
 ![[profanity.png]] Profanity N/A
 ![[psiplus.png]] Psi+ ✅
-*Images sent from Psi+ or monocles chat users do not appear*
+*Images sent from Psi+ or monocles chat users do not appear on Gajim*

 *Does this client show images by default?
 (This is not a good thing)*
 ![[cheogram.png]] Cheogram (UNKNOWN)